UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 ~~~~~~~~~

 Before starting the TSI, you should make sure that the batch system integration
 is working correctly.
-See the section on `tsi_localization`_ below!
+See the section on :ref:`tsi_localization` below!

 UNICORE/X configuration